DannyRRios/CEH-Lab-10/README.md

 This is a screenshot of the final step I completed!

 <h2>Description</h2>
 This lab was all about DoS and DDoS attacks.
-We first practiced performing a DoS attack (SYN flooding) on a target host using Metasploit, hping3, RavenStorm, HOIC, LOIC.
-We then used Anti DDoS Guardian to prevent attacks from occurring allowing us to block certain IP addresses targeting our network.
+I first practiced performing a DoS attack (SYN flooding) on a target host using Metasploit, hping3, RavenStorm, HOIC, LOIC.
+Then, I used Anti DDoS Guardian to prevent attacks from occurring allowing us to block certain IP addresses targeting our network.
 <br />